thoughtworks-jumpstart/guides/docs/fundamentals/machine.md

 # Machine setup

-Follow the instructions in the General section and then continue on with the specific operating system for your machine.
+Follow the instructions with the specific operating system for your machine and then continue on with the General section.

-## General

-- Download Slack and join the JumpStart Slack workspace
-- Create a GitHub account
-- Install Visual Studio Code
-- Install Google Chrome web browser

 ### Visual Studio Code extensions